 Training | Workshops

-Abuse, Anger management, Anxiety, Attachment disorder, Bereavement, Carer support, Depression, Dissociation, Domestic violence, Emotional abuse, Family issues, Infertility, Life altering illnesses, Low self-confidence, Low self-esteem, Obsessive compulsive disorder (OCD), Panic attacks, Performance enhancement, Phobias, Physical abuse, Post-traumatic stress disorder (PTSD), Pregnancy and birth, Redundancy, Relationship issues, Self-harm, Separation and divorce, Sexual abuse, Stress, Trauma.
+Abuse, Anger management, Anxiety, Attachment, Bereavement, Carer support, Depression, Dissociation, Domestic violence, Emotional abuse, Family issues, Infertility, Intergenerational trauma, Life altering illnesses, Low self-confidence, Low self-esteem, Panic attacks, Performance, Phobias, Physical abuse, Post-traumatic stress disorder (PTSD), Pregnancy and birth, Redundancy, Relationship issues, Self-harm, Separation and divorce, Sexual abuse, Stress, Trauma.